University of Basel

 This plenary session shall start bridging the complex perspectives of Urban planning on the African continent, regarded as the world’s fastest urbanizing region.
 Architect Berend van der Lans, has already a solid experience through the numerous associations and educational projects that have pioneered in documenting the recent positionality of African architecture and political relevance in academia.
 Dalila’s field work in the Middle East and now in Northern Africa has a poignant focus on how microclimates and anthropological behaviours have crucial impacts on the quality of a healthy and sustainable city, fit for future generations.
 This joint panel discussion will be a keystone platform to explore how all the pending factors of urban planning can and should positively activate the new directions of safer, smarter and efficient urban environments.

-Keynote address: Decolonising the Academy
+Keynote address: Decolonising the Academy - a Case for Convivial Scholarship

 On the evening of the first day of the conference, Francis Nyamnjoh (University of Cape Town), who has engaged extensively with the development of Social Science research in Africa, will present the Carl Schlettwein Lecture 2019.